Automate the analysis

 1. Go to app.daxoptimizer.com.

-2. Switch to the virtual account that owns the target model you wish to automate the analysis for.
+2. Switch to the group account that owns the target model you wish to automate the analysis for.

 3. Select Command Line from the target model’s context menu.